 and talk with one of our trained consultants.
 The consultant can instruct you in how to obtain satisfactory operation from your appliance or, if service is necessary, recommend a qualified service company in your area.

-For further information, write to:
+If you prefer, write to:

-Mr. William Clark Consumer Assistance Representative Roper Brand Appliances 2000 M-63 Benton Harbor, MI 49022
+Mr. William Clark Consumer Assistance Representative Whirlpool Corporation 2000 M-63 Benton Harbor, MI 49022

 Please include a daytime phone number in your correspondence.

 3. If you need service ...